 Mother Culture is, simply put, an act of the mother in which she continues her own education throughout her mothering years.
 This is a way the mother feeds ideas to her own mind, keeping it nourished and growing.
 Its primary purpose seems to be to prevent burnout:

 There is no sadder sight in life than a mother, who has so used herself up in her children’s childhood, that she has nothing to give them in their youth.

-When the mother keeps growing, then she continually has something to offer to her children:
+If the mother keeps growing, she continually has something to offer to her children:

 [T]hough she may do much for her children, she cannot do all she might, if she, as they, were growing!